-Turner School view of home reading and homework practices is shaped by current research and best practice and also in order to support the busy lives of children and their families.
+The Turner School staff has reviewed home reading practices and home learning practices in light of current research and best practise and to better reflect the busy lives of children and their families.

-At Turner School Homework is considered as Home Learning, and is planned by class teachers to include when relevant, practice of some of the concepts learnt at school, building of prior knowledge for classroom learning (finding out about things) and work that children do at home to contribute to quality family life.
+At Turner School Homework is considered as Home Learning, to include when relevant, practise of some of the concepts learnt at school, building of prior knowledge for classroom learning (finding out about things) and work that children do at home to contribute to quality family life.
+We believe

-- Homework can be a useful tool for developing student directed deep learning, time and organisational management and a sense of responsibility within a student
+- Home learning can be a useful tool for developing student directed deep learning, time and organisational management and a sense of responsibility within a student

-- Some of the homework tasks that students are set should be open ended to allow for different abilities and interests and challenge, involve some choice, be authentic and relevant and a means to connect children’s out of school learning to their in school learning
+- Some of the home learning tasks that students are set should be open ended to allow for different abilities and interests and challenge, involve some choice, be authentic and relevant and a means to connect children’s out of school learning to their in school learning

-- Homework should have a consistent design and parameters for each team of classes within our school
+- Home learning should have a consistent design and parameters for each team of classes within our school

 - Every child’s efforts with their home learning should be appropriately acknowledged and valued.
 This could include class/team displays, expos, sharing with peers or other staff and teacher and peer feedback.
 The semester reports acknowledge each child’s commitment to home learning and home reading

-- Homework should not cause friction or grief within the family
+- Home learning should not cause friction or grief within the family.

-There will be no formal homework set for Kindergarten, Years 1 and 2.
+There will be no formal Home learning set for Kindergarten, Years 1 and 2.
 Home Reading is an expectation and we seek the support of families to help their child with their reading on as many days of the week as possible.
-In addition, kinder and 1/2 class teachers may ask children to prepare for oral language groups or do some finding out about topics they are inquiring into that term.
+In addition, K, 1/2 class teachers may ask children to prepare for oral language groups or do some finding out about topics they are inquiring into that term.
 They may ask children to bring in interesting objects or photos as ‘seeds’ for their Writer’s Notebook writing sessions.

-Years 3 to 6 children in small classes and those with an Individual Learning Plan may do part of the homework their age peers are doing, an adapted version of it or a replacement individualised activity.
+Year 3 to 6 children in small classes and those with an Individual Learning Plan may do part of the home learning their age peers are doing, an adapted version of it or a replacement individualised activity.
 Small group 3-6 children will take home books to read and discuss with a family member.

-Children who are learning English as an additional language will, if required, have their homework and home reading tailored to suit their developing English language needs.
+Children who are learning English as an additional language will, if required, have their home learning and home reading tailored to suit their developing English language needs.

-Kinder and 1/2 teachers will inform their families of the Home Reading program routines and they will be consistent across the classes in that team.
-Years 3/4 and 5/6 teachers will inform their class and families of the day that homework is set and the days when it is expected to be returned.
+K and 1/2 teachers will inform their families of the Home Reading program routines and they will be consistent across the classes in that team.
+3/4 and 5/6 teachers will inform their class and families of the day that home learning is set and the days when it is expected to be returned.
 Once this routine is established it will remain in place for that term.